laminlabs/lamindb/docs/index.md

 # lamindb: From managing files to managing data

+Interactively & iteratively curate, store, track and query biological data.

 Biology can't get rid of files entirely: biological systems will continue to be characterized by measurement devices.

-Hence, `lamindb` allows you to interactively & iteratively curate, store, track & query biological data starting out with obscure files, and ending with a clean & robust biological data warehouse.
+Start out with an unstructured collection of files and end up with a robust data warehouse.

 - Designed balancing pragmatic, fast-paced R&D operations and robustness, with data scientist needs in mind.
 - Standardize against [Bionty](https://lamin.ai/bionty) to avoid data silos through ad hoc conventions.